cabal-club/cable/wire.md

 Each request and response type has a unique `msg_type` (see below), which controls which fields will immediately follow this header.

-Clients encountering a `msg_type` they do not know how to parse MUST ignore and discard it.
+Hosts encountering a `msg_type` they do not know how to parse MUST ignore and discard it.

 The `reserved` field is not currently in use, and MUST be set to all zeros.